 Keeping Your Pet Safe and Comfortable – Traveling With Your Pet

 You know that there’s a lot involved in organizing your home for a pet, but have you considered what’s needed to take the show on the road?
-A lot of planning is necessary if you want to be sure your pet is safe and happy for a long car ride.
-Dogs, in particular, have some specific needs that can make reaching your destination a bit tricky.
-Getting there won’t be frustrating if you follow these tips for taking a car trip with pets for the holidays.
+A lot of planning is necessary to ensure your pet is safe and happy for a long car ride.

 Before Your Trip with Your Pet